 - Evening Courses for the Working Professional

 Our Doctor of Business Administration program is a transformative one and intended for change-making professionals practicing in virtually any industry.

 More Information on the Doctor of Business Administration

-Some graduates use these skills and insights to advance their careers in diverse fields such as banking, insurance, manufacturing, energy, and IT consulting.
+Some graduates use these skills and insights to advance their careers in diverse fields such as engineering, manufacturing, banking, accounting, marketing, sales, human resources, and information technology.

 Others use their talents in education, and advance into administration or faculty positions.
-Still others have made career changes and become full-time educators at colleges and universities.
+Still others have made career changes into academia, consulting, or management.